Azathothas/Stars/README.md

 ## Python

+- [doyensec/GQLSpection](https://github.com/doyensec/GQLSpection) – GQLSpection - parses GraphQL introspection schema and generates possible queries
+- [MandConsultingGroup/porch-pirate](https://github.com/MandConsultingGroup/porch-pirate) – Porch Pirate is the most comprehensive Postman recon / OSINT client and framework that facilitates the automated discovery and exploitation of API endpoints and secrets committed to workspaces, collections, requests, users and teams.
+Porch Pirate can be used as a client or be incorporated into your own applications.
 - [nicolargo/glances](https://github.com/nicolargo/glances) – Glances an Eye on your system.
 A top/htop alternative for GNU/Linux, BSD, Mac OS and Windows operating systems.
 - [joouha/euporie](https://github.com/joouha/euporie) – Jupyter notebooks in the terminal
 - [toolleeo/cli-apps](https://github.com/toolleeo/cli-apps) – The largest Awesome Curated list of CLI/TUI applications with source data organized into CSV files